 MS: It was more or less a continuation.
 Some of the songs were already begun like 'London Mick,' Ladbroke Grove Symphony,' 'Then She Made the Lasses-O' and a version of 'Where The Action Is.'
 I had all those songs in progress at the time the last album came out.

-MS: There have been four or five versions of ‘Out Of All This Blue.’
-There is a version on the bonus disc of the new album that was recorded during the sessions for the last album with a choir on it – that’s one of the variations that I tried.
+MS: There have been four or five versions of 'Out Of All This Blue.'
+There is a version on the new album's bonus disc that was recorded during the sessions for the last album with a choir on it - that’s one of the variations that I tried.
 I was never happy with any of the recordings I made for it for the last record, and there was a problem with the lyrics as well.
-I had one line of lyric that I wasn’t happy with so I got that fixed at last just in time to do it for this album.
+I had one line of lyric that I wasn't happy with so I got that fixed at last just in time to do it for this album.

 Did it take a while to come up with the lyric?